rbagrov/articles/Absolute_value.md

 Whatever you choose between abs() and fabs() might be for what arguments you expect to feed and what datatypes work for you in the function returns.

+The fun part of this article is where we ask: Can we calculate absolute values without branching (using if/else).
+Yes we can and here is how: